dtrelogan/react-formstate/validationWiring.md

 in your application, you can register reusable validation functions with messaging of your choice.

-registered validation functions are passed two parameters: value, label
+registered validation functions are minimally passed two parameters: value, label

+additional parameters can be provided as necessary.

 if you were to do the following: